TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/OSX/SSHKeyOSX.rst

    Double-click the Terminal application.
    The Terminal window opens with the command line prompt displaying the name of your machine and your username.

 An SSH key consists of a pair of files.
 One is the private key, which you should **never** give to anyone.
-Noone will ever ask you for it and if so, simply ignore them - they are trying to steal it.
+No one will ever ask you for it and if so, simply ignore them - they are trying to steal it.
 The other is the public key.
 When you generate your keys, you will use ``ssh-keygen`` to store the keys in a safe location so you can authenticate with Gerrit_.